 After unpacking your Amazon order, take the empty box and fill it with all those things you’ve been meaning to donate.

-24. Share your Prime membership with your BFF.
+23. Share your Amazon Prime membership with your BFF.

 Technically, you can only share your Prime benefits if you have an Amazon Prime Family Account, but that’s only for people who live in the same home.

-So, here’s where the “alternative sharing method” comes in.
+So here’s where the “alternative sharing method” comes in.
 Your Prime address book and payment options are virtually unlimited.
-Meaning if your best friend or your grandma wants to use your Prime account for the free two-day shipping, just give them your login and they’ll add their own address and credit card info to your account.
+Meaning if your best friend or your grandma wants to use your Prime account for the free 2-day shipping, just give them your login and they’ll add their own address and credit card info to your account.

 Just make sure you don’t accidentally mix up payment info on your next order!